-- 1. Household sector is the owner of factors of production. - 2.
+- Household sector is the owner of factors of production. - 2.
 This sector receives income in the form of wages, rent, interest and profits.
-They also get certain transfer payments from the government. - This sector spends money on the purchase of goods and services produced by the producing sector (or business sector) and also pays taxes to the government. - 4.
-This sector saves a part of its income which goes to the financial market.
-Producing Sector (Firm): - 1.
-Producing sector (firms) produces goods and services which are consumed by the households and government.
+They also get certain transfer payments from the government. - This sector spends money on the purchase of goods and services produced by the producing sector (or business sector) and also pays taxes to the government.

+- 4. This sector saves a part of its income which goes to the financial market.
+Producing Sector (Firm): - Producing sector (firms) produces goods and services which are consumed by the households and government.
 The firms in turn receive revenue from the sale of their goods and services.
 This sector also earns export income. - 2.
 This sector hires factor services and makes them payments.
 It also makes payment to other countries for goods/services imported. - This sector also has to pay taxes to the government on sale and production of their goods.
 Certain firms receive subsidies from the government. - 4.
-This sector also saves a part of its income. - Space to write important points for revision -
+This sector also saves a part of its income.

-Q.2.1.4 Practice Question Distinguish Between Distinguish between: Real Flows and Money Flows in a Two Sector Economy.
+Q.2.1.4 Practice Question Distinguish Between D: .: .